shikikan-neko08/neko-hlwm-dotfiles/readme.md

 Icons : [Mint Y](https://aur.archlinux.org/packages/mint-themes/)
 # Installation
 clone this repository then copy all .config files to your home directory and copy the theme into home directory.
 for icons and themes you can install it manually using the link presented above.

+> yay -S mint-themes mint-y-icons

 # Dependecies
  * [rofi](https://github.com/davatorium/rofi)
  * [kitty](https://github.com/kovidgoyal/kitty)